suhashv/Smart-Anti-Theft-System/README.md

 - **Advanced Analytics** 📊: More detailed analytics to track system performance.
 - **Multiple User Support** 👥: Enable multiple users to access and manage the system simultaneously.

-## **License** 📜
-This project is licensed under the MIT License.

----

-👨‍💻 Happy Coding!
-If you have any questions or need further customization, feel free to reach out.